Bhagavad-Gītā As It Is: Distribution

 Marathi, Malayalam, Odia, Tamil, and Telugu.

+Recognition

+On 4 December 2025, Prime Minister of India Narendra Modi presented a Russian copy of Prabhupada's Bhagavad-Gītā As It Is to the President of Russia Vladimir Putin during Putin's state visit to India, writing in his official X account: "Presented a copy of the Gita in Russian to President Putin.
+The teachings of the Gita give inspiration to millions across the world."
+The note added to the gift explained: "Its timeless wisdom inspires ethical living, mind control, and inner peace, with translations making it accessible to modern readers worldwide".

 Trial

 In June 2011, a group linked to the Russian Orthodox Church had demanded a ban owing to an alleged "conflict of interests" between the Russian followers of Krishna and local authorities in the Siberian region of Tomsk.
 The case was dismissed by a federal judge on 28 December 2011.

 Russian ambassador Alexander Kadakin condemned the "madmen" seeking the ban, underlining that Russia was a secular country:

 Russia is a secular and democratic country where all religions enjoy equal respect...
 Even more applicable it is to the holy scriptures of various faiths -- whether it is the Bible, the Holy Quran, Torah, Avesta and, of course, Bhagavad Gita -- the great source of wisdom for the people of India and the world.

 About 15,000 Indians in Moscow and followers of ISKCON in Russia asked the Indian government to intervene to resolve the issue.
 The move triggered strong protests by Members of Parliament as they wanted the Indian Government to take up the matter strongly with Russia.
 The final hearing in the Tomsk district court was then scheduled on 28 December, with the court agreeing to seek the opinion of the Russian Ombudsman on human rights in the Tomsk region as well as Indologists from Moscow and St Petersburg.
 The prosecutor's office filed an appeal against the judge's ruling, but on 21 March 2012, the appeal court upheld the decision of the lower court, rejecting the prosecutor's petition.